 School Goal One

-At ILC, students will develop resilience, social responsibility, a healthy identity, and a sense of belonging in their community through positive adult connections, supported interpersonal opportunities and wrap around mental health support.
+At ILC, we seek to develop students’ resilience, social responsibility, healthy identity, and sense of belonging in their community.
+We will do this through positive adult connections, supported interpersonal opportunities, and wrap around mental health support.

 Saanich Secondary Students

-School District 63 Individual Learning Centre fosters the growth of students who are confident, life long learners, ready to make an active contribution to their family and community.
-Our students achieve academic, career, and personal excellence through self paced, individualized learning in a calm, caring and respectful environment.
-The Individual Learning Centre (ILC) is a school of choice and has two locations in Broadmead and Saanichton that support students working towards Ministry of Education graduation in courses grade 9 – 12.
-ILC aligns to the BC Curriculum through a personalized, flexible, and innovative approach.
+School District 63 Individual Learning Centre fosters the growth of students who are confident, life long learners, ready to make meaningful contributions to their family and community.
+Our students pursue academic, career, and personal excellence through self-paced, individualized learning in a calm, caring and respectful environment.
+The Individual Learning Centre (ILC) is a school of choice with two campuses, located in Broadmead and Saanichton, supporting students in grades 9-12 working towards Ministry of Education graduation.
+Aligned to the BC Curriculum, the ILC offers a personalized, flexible, and innovative approach to learning.

-Students come to ILC with varied needs.
-Many seek a different educational experience that involves flexible programming, a smaller school setting, wrap around mental health support, and the ability to work face to face with a caring educator on a personalized plan.
-We learn about our students through a thoughtful intake process, daily check ins with teacher advisors and support staff, and close connections with family and guardians.
-ILC staff build relational trust with students and ensure that student voice is at the center of each educational plan.
-Through this model, our students demonstrate academic success while building essential life skills in communication, thinking, and personal and social competency.
+Students join the ILC with diverse needs, often seeking an alternative educational experience that involves flexible programming, a smaller school environment, wraparound mental health support, and the opportunity to work face to face with caring educators on a personalized plan.
+We support students through a thoughtful intake process, daily check-ins with teacher advisors and support staff, and strong connections with families and guardians.

 Our students:

-- Are on their own individual learning journey and require personalized academic and mental health supports to build confidence, capacity, purpose and a positive identity;
+- Embark on individualized learning journeys that require personalized academic and mental health supports to build confidence, capacity, purpose and a positive identity

-- Are strong, intelligent, hard-working, talented, unique individuals who are worthy of success;
+- Are strong, intelligent, hard-working, and talented individuals who are worthy of success

-- May have experienced multiple barriers within the traditional school system or greater community that have prevented them from fully engaging with learning;
+- May have encountered barriers within traditional school settings or the broader community that have made it difficult to fully engage with learning

 - Might say, “Get to know me.
 Meet me where I am at.
 I can learn.
 I deserve a pathway forward!”

-This goal and focused inquiry questions align directly to our strategic priority in Mental Health and Wellness.
-Additionally, our intended approaches are deeply connected to the First Peoples Principles of Learning.
+Our goals and inquiry questions align directly to our district’s strategic priority of Mental Health and Wellness.
+In addition, our approaches are deeply rooted in the First Peoples Principles of Learning.

 First Peoples Principles of Learning